Facundo Cordero

-Facundo Cordero (born 31 July 1998) is an Argentine rugby union player who plays for the in the United Rugby Championship.
+Facundo Cordero (born 31 July 1998) is an Argentine rugby union player who plays for Regatas Bella Vista.
+He previously played for in the United Rugby Championship.
 His playing position is wing or fullback.

 Rugby Union career

 Professional career

 He joined the Exeter Chiefs in July 2020, having previously played in his homeland for in the 2019 Currie Cup First Division and Ceibos in the first Súper Liga Americana de Rugby season.

 In 2023, he signed with Glasgow Warriors from Exeter Chiefs with immediate effect for the remainder of the 2022/2023 season.

 He made his competitive debut for Glasgow Warriors on 17 February 2024, starting on the wing against the Dragons.
 He scored a try in the 40 - 7 win for the Glasgow side.
 He became Glasgow Warrior No. 358.

+After leaving Glasgow Warriors in 2025, he re-signed for his former club Regatas Bella Vista.

 International career

 He also represented Argentina XV ten times between 2017 and 2019.
 His performances for the Chiefs saw him named in the Argentina squad for the 2021 internationals.
 He is the brother of fellow Argentine international Santiago Cordero.